Alex Horne: Personal life

-Personal life

-Horne is married to former BBC business journalist Rachel Horne, whom he met at Sidney Sussex College, Cambridge.
-The couple have three sons.

 He is a birdwatcher, which he describes as the perfect activity "for someone who likes sport but is getting too old to play, likes the outdoors and is slightly anal".
 He is a supporter of Liverpool F.C. and is a director of his local team Chesham United F.C.

 In January 2024, Horne was awarded an honorary doctorate by the University of Warwick.